Modern open-plan business office

 Before you hit send, do a quick tone check.
 Ask yourself: if this email arrived in my own inbox, would I feel respected?
 Would the ask be clear?
 Would I know what to do next?

 If the email is about something sensitive — a complaint, a piece of critical feedback, a difficult request — read it a second time specifically for how it might be received on a bad day.
 Emails can be read at any moment, and you can't control when that is.
+A message that reads fine in a neutral state can land badly when the recipient is stressed or coming off a difficult conversation.

 For a deeper look at the structural side of writing well, see how to write a professional email, which covers subject lines, greetings, and body structure in detail.

 Another useful habit is to delay sending by a few minutes on any emotionally charged message.
 Write it, step away briefly, then re-read.
 What felt like the right tone in the moment sometimes looks different with a small amount of distance.
+A sentence that felt appropriately assertive while you were frustrated can read as hostile once the adrenaline has faded.

 When AI Can Help You Recalibrate